-The farm kitchen and sustainable employee/guest cabins involve 0.71 ha of land which represents approximately 1.73% of the Farm Hub property.
+The farm kitchen and sustainable employee/guest cabins involve 0.43 ha of land out of a total of 44.8 ha which represents approximately 0.96% of the Farm Hub property.
 Although these facilities are used as part of the farm operation for purposes of this planning review, we have considered them to be on-farm diversified uses.